ypinamang/rock-paper-scissors/README.md

             RETURN true

-## Create a function to play a round
+## Create a function to display winning, losing, or draw message
 IF it was a draw
     DISPLAY draw
 ELSE IF the user won